 Two lost children search for their mother

-Penny and I dangled our feet over the edge of a creaking old dock and stared at the black water below.
+Penny and I dangled our feet over the edge of an old dock and stared at the black water below.

 “I don’t like it here, Jack," she whined.
 "This place gives me the creeps.”

 “I know, Pen," I said, "I don’t like it much either.
-Everything seems so weird."
+Everything's so weird."

 “Where’s Momma?" she asked.
 "It’s cold, and I wanna go home.”